1. Key Characteristics of Turkish Van Cats

-The history of the Turkish Van dates back to the Middle Ages.
-So, yeah — a while ago.
+The history of the Turkish Van dates to the Middle Ages.

 They lived in isolated mountains in the Eastern Anatolian region, which probably prevented their unique features from changing over time.
 In the 1950s, English tourists visiting Turkey brought 2 cats back to Great Britain, and the breed continued to flourish.

 The cats were named Turkish Vans to avoid confusion with the Turkish Angora cat breed.
-The cats are considered rare treasures in their area of origin and can be difficult to obtain for importation.
+The cats are considered rare treasures in their area of origin and can be difficult to export.

-Sad news for cat cuddlers: Turkish Vans have great personalities, but they usually don’t like to be held for long periods of time.
+Sad news for cat cuddlers, though: Turkish Vans have great personalities, but they usually don’t like to be held for very long.
 Although they’re affectionate, they prefer to come to you for attention rather than the other way around.

 4. Is This the Right Cat for You?

-Install some cat towers to entertain Turkish Vans, but note that their sometimes rambunctious nature may cause delicate items in the home to be moved or broken.
+Install some cat towers to entertain your Turkish Van, but note that their sometimes rambunctious nature may cause delicate items in the home to be moved or broken.

-LOW: The coat doesn’t mat and will repel dirt and water, so grooming is minimal — just a weekly brushing is all that’s needed.
-Since they enjoy water, Turkish Vans typically tolerate bathing very well.
+LOW: A Turkish Van’s coat doesn’t mat and will repel dirt and water, so grooming is minimal — just a weekly brushing is all that’s needed.
+Because they enjoy the water, Turkish Vans typically tolerate bathing very well when necessary.

-Trim the nails as needed, and clean the ears and teeth regularly.
+Trim the cat’s nails as needed, and be sure to clean the ears and teeth regularly.

-LOW: Turkish Van cats are super healthy and don’t have any specific health problems worth noting.
+LOW: Turkish Vans are generally quite healthy and don’t have any breed-specific health problems worth noting.

 Learn a little more about Turkish Vans here:

-Turkish Vans are rare, and finding one can be difficult.
-Check with local rescues and shelters before contacting a breeder.
+Turkish Vans are rare, so finding one can be difficult.
+Please check with local rescues and shelters before contacting a breeder.

-If you do contact a breeder, ask to meet the cat’s parents and view the breeder’s home or facility to ensure all cats are receiving proper care.
+If you do go through a breeder, ask to meet the cat’s parents and view the breeder’s home or facility to ensure all cats are receiving proper care.